openmindculture/react-dataviz-demo/README.md

  - Copilot did not create a `.gitingore` file.
  - Copilot's instructions and its code did not create a working project.
  - Even after obvious fixes, there is no working application running on localhost.
+ - Despite being unsuable, its low-quality output still counts against my subscription plan's "AI usage".
+ - **Conclusion: Copilot, much like Windsurf, is overhyped and not ready for production.
+Don't use Copilot!**

 #### Copilot-Generated Runtime Error